griga23/shoe-store/lab2.md

   ON shoe_orders.customer_id = shoe_customers_keyed.customer_id;
 ```

-Verify that data are joined successfully.
+Verify that the data was joined successfully.
 ```
 SELECT * FROM shoe_order_customer;
 ```

-Prepare a new table for Order <-> Customer <-> Product Join
+Create a new table for `Order <-> Customer <-> Product` Join
 ```
 CREATE TABLE shoe_order_customer_product(
   order_id INT,